What I Always Tell My Patients Who Have Depression

 5. Manage stress levels.

-Constantly feeling stressed out could cause depression.
+Constantly feeling stressed out could contribute to depression.
 Find what creates calm for you and practice it regularly, whether that's meditation, yoga, or just walking your dog.